Patapon: Sequels and legacy

 Patapon inspired two sequels for the PSP titled Patapon 2 and Patapon 3, becoming the first entry in a trilogy.
 Patapon 2 was released in Japan on November 27, 2008.
 It introduced new Patapon units, a customizable Hero character that can be used in multiplayer with a total of four players, and an evolution system to upgrade Patapons.
 Patapon 3 was released in Japan on April 28, 2011.
-In 2013, chinese developer Beijing Q&D created a clone game under the title PATAPON - Siege Of WOW! for iOS.
+In 2013, Chinese developer Beijing Q&D created an unauthorized clone under the title PATAPON - Siege Of WOW! for iOS.
 A video game inspired by Patapon and Advance Wars titled Jungle Rumble: Freedom, Happiness, and Bananas was developed by indie developer Disco Pixel and released on May 1, 2014 for iOS and Android.

+A spiritual successor to the series known as Ratatan was announced by Ratata Arts and Tokyo Virtual Theory.
+Hiroyuki Kotani serves as director with Kemmei Adachi as director and game designer, Kemmei Adachi as composer, and Kazuto Sakajiri as producer.
+Initially unveiled at BitSummit 2023, a Kickstarter campaign for Ratatan went live on August 1, 2023 to support the project.
+The game is set to release in 2025.